What is Cornering the Market?

 Applicability of Cornering Concept

-The concept of cornering is appliable in all sorts of businesses and markets.
+The concept of cornering is applicable in all sorts of businesses and markets.
 And not limited to the financial securities market.
 The intent and process for cornering the market remain the same across the businesses.
-In an industry or commodity market the company using this technique either buy and hoard the large quantity of that product.
-Or there remains a cartel which does the same job or controls the production resources and thereby creates shortage.
-In another way the person, company or cartel gets a major chunk of the market share of that particular product.
+In an industry or commodity market, the company using this technique either buys or hoards a large quantity of that product.
+Or there remains a cartel that does the same job or controls the production resources and thereby creates shortage.
+In another way, the person, company, or cartel gets a major chunk of the market share of that particular product.

-This way they can dictate prices and supplies of the products.
-Buyers and market remains and behave in a tight spot and price rise happens, premiums are being charged, or advance payments are insisted and so on.
-Ultimately in the bargain the cornering party gains handsomely.
+This way, they can dictate the prices and supplies of the products.
+Buyers and the market remain and behave in a tight spot, and price rise happens, premiums are being charged, or advance payments are insisted, and so on.
+Ultimately in the bargain, the cornering party gains handsomely.

 Legal Means to Cornering the Market

-Big and established institutions are better positioned than their peers to corner the market, if they chose to, through legal means.
-Not only do they have a competitive edge but also significant capital to acquire the majority of the security or economic activity or commodity in the market.
+Big and established institutions are better positioned than their peers to corner the market if they choose to, through legal means.
+They have a competitive edge and significant capital to acquire the majority of the security or economic activity or commodity in the market.

 Let’s say that one’s aim is to corner the market price of a chemical company A. The cornerer starts to stock up the company’s shares, creating a buying frenzy, thereby pushing the price of the shares way up.
 As is usually the case in the stock market, rising prices draw more buyers and investors, resulting in increased demand for the company’s shares.